-During extreme flood events of the Mackenzie River, water would break the banks and extend over the floodplain to the north and south of the main river channel.
+During extreme flood events of the Mackenzie River, flood waters break the banks and extend over the floodplain to the north and south of the main river channel.
 This area includes the proximity of the Plains Pit and Mackenzie Pit.
 Levees have been constructed around the north of Plains Pit and around the south and east of the Mackenzie North mining area to provide operations with 1:1000 AEP flood protection.
 The Jellinbah Plains levee is approximately 8,130 m in length and the Mackenzie North levee is approximately 12,100 m in length.
+The Mackenzie North levee is currently being extended to the east to provide flood protection for the future Mackenzie North pit extension.